 Recognising and accepting your mutual suffering is the cornerstone of being able to rebuild your relationship and move from rupture to repair.
 It is hard and delicate work, but it creates a new lens through which to see the experience of being up close and intimate with another human being, one who is as complex, as beautiful and as terrible as you.

-Please don’t hesitate to get in touch if the above post resonates for you.
-I work extensively with gay, lesbian and heterosexual couples; indeed, love does not discriminate.
+Please don’t hesitate to get in touch if the above post resonates for you in light of your own situation.

 “Transform your thoughts but remain as you are”, Tenzin Gyatso.